blog76/outstatic_blogs/outstatic/content/ai-voices/autopod-fm-ai-editor-best-plugin-premiere-pro-30-day-free-trial.md

 Yes, [Autopod.fm](http://Autopod.fm) offers customization choices to suit your editing style.
 You may use traditional cutting or multi-cam editing methods, and you can even increase the frequency of wide shots if you like.

 *4\.
-Can *[*Autopod.fm*](http://Autopod.fm)* manage a large number of cameras and microphones?*
+Can *[*Autopod.fm*](http://Autopod.fm)* manage many cameras and microphones?*

-[Autopod.fm](http://Autopod.fm)'s Multi-Camera Editor supports up to ten cameras and ten microphones, allowing for a variety of camera configurations often used in video podcasts and programmes.
+[Autopod.fm](http://Autopod.fm)'s Multi-Camera Editor supports up to ten cameras and ten microphones, allowing for a variety of camera configurations often used in video podcasts and programs.

 *5\.
 Does *[*Autopod.fm*](http://Autopod.fm)* create videos for social media platforms?*

 Yes, [Autopod.fm](http://Autopod.fm)'s Social Clip Creator is particularly built to create social media clips.
-It generates clips in popular aspect ratios and allows you to include auto-reframe, watermarks, and endpages.
+It generates clips in popular aspect ratios and allows you to include auto-reframes, watermarks, and end pages.

 *6\.
 Do you need an internet connection to edit on *[*Autopod.fm*](http://Autopod.fm)*?*